octobercms/docs/backend-lists.md

 <a name="displaying-list" class="anchor" href="#displaying-list"></a>
 ## Displaying the list

-Usually lists are displayed in the index [view](controllers-views-ajax/#introduction).
-As lists include the toolbar, a view can consist from the single `listRender()` method call:
+Usually lists are displayed in the index [view](controllers-views-ajax/#introduction) file.
+Since lists include the toolbar, the view file will consist solely of the single `listRender()` method call.

     <?= $this->listRender() ?>

+<a name="multiple-list-definitions" class="anchor" href="#multiple-list-definitions"></a>
+## Multiple list definitions

+The list behavior can support mulitple lists in the same controller using named definitions.
+The `$listConfig` property can be defined as an array where the key is a definition name and the value is the configuration file.

+    public $listConfig = [
+        'templates' => 'config_templates_list.yaml',
+        'layouts' => 'config_layouts_list.yaml'
+    ];

+Each definition can then be displayed by passing the definition name as the first argument when calling the `listRender()` method:

+    <?= $this->listRender('templates') ?>

 <a name="list-filters" class="anchor" href="#list-filters"></a>
 ## Using list filters